tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 current epoch implementations SHOULD use the most recent past epoch which has matching bits, and then reconstruct the sequence number as described above.

-Note: the DTLSShortCiphertext format does not allow for easy reconstruction of sequence numbers if ~2000 datagrams in sequence are lost.
-Implementations which may encounter this situation SHOULD use the DTLSCiphertext format.

 ##  Transport Layer Mapping